timothyclarke/kops/docs/cluster_spec.md

 The specified IPv4 addresses must be part of the subnets CIDR.
 They can not be changed after initial deployment.

-If the `type` is `Public` and the `class` is `Network`, you can also specify an Elastic IP AllocationId to bind a fixed public IP address per subnet.
+If the `type` is `Public` and the `class` is `Network`, you can also specify an Elastic IP allocationID to bind a fixed public IP address per subnet.
 Pleae note only IPv4 addresses have been tested:
 ```yaml
 spec:
   api: